enthought/enaml/docs/source/tech_ref/enaml_file.rst

 `=`
     *Assignment*.
 RHS can be any expression.
-The assignment will be the default value, but the value can be changed later through Python code or expression execution.
+The assignment will be the default value, but the value can be changed later through Python code or other expression execution.

 `:=`
     *Delegation*.
-RHS must be a simple attribute expression, like foo.bar .
-    Non-attribute expressions here are a runtime error.
+RHS must be a simple lvalue, like ``foo.bar`` or ``spam[idx]``.
+Non-lvalue expressions here are a syntax error.
 The value of the view property and value of the attribute are synced, but the type checking of the view property is enforced.

 `<<`
     *Subscription*.
 RHS can be any expression.
 The expression will be parsed